allo-/virtual_webcam_background/README.md

 ## Configuration

 To configure the virtual webcam, edit `config.yaml`.
-Most options are applied instantly, except for `width` and `height` as the webcam must be reinitialized to change them.
+Most options are applied instantly, except for `width` and `height` as the webcam must be reinitialized to change them and `multiplier` and `output_stride` as the model must be reloaded to apply them.

 - `width`: The input resolution width.
 - `height`: The input resolution height.